Skip to Content

 There’s a little corner of Istanbul that’s very special to us.
 Karaköy Fish Market (Karaköy Balık Pazarı) was not just a market but also a place to go and eat.

-This area was constantly packed with diners and people just looking to grab a quick snack from the barbecue…
+Diners constantly packed this area.
+Along with people just looking to grab a quick snack from the barbecues…

 Gone!

-a few weeks before, we’d been staying in Galata and sat at one of those eateries in the spring sunshine with Anıl of Foxnomad .
+A few weeks before, we’d been staying in Galata.
+And we’d sat at one of those eateries in the spring sunshine with our friend, Anıl of Foxnomad .

 The waters of the Golden Horn slapping against the shore, seagulls eyeing our food.